awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-runtime/cross-model-scenarios/tool_use_demo/README.md

   for latitude 40.71, longitude -74.01".
 - The assistant will fetch and display the current weather information using the Open-Meteo API.

-**2. Follow the prompt:**

-You will be prompted to enter a location name or coordinates.
-Here are some examples:

-- What's the weather like in New York?
-- Current weather for latitude 40.71, longitude=-74.01
-- Is it warmer in Rome or Barcelona today?

 > **Note:** You're not limited to single locations, or even to using English!
 Feel free to experiment with the app.

 ## Demo details